-Semester II Course Code: PH-CL405/ PH-CL410 Course Name: General Lab - I/II
+MASTER of SCIENCE IN PHYSICS Semester II Course Code: PH-CL410 Course Name: General Lab-11olid State Physics Duration: 120 Hrs (8P x 15weeks)

-The major objective of this course is to revise the basic concepts of electronics/nuclear physics through standard set of experiments.
+The major objective of this course is to revise the basic concepts of solid state physics/waves and optics through standard set of experiments.
 In addition, the continuous evaluation process allows each and every student to not only understand and perform the experiment but also suitably correlate them with the corresponding theory.